-Out of all the projects I make, this one is my favorite.
+Out of all the projects I make, a crochet pot scrubber is one of my favorites.
 It is easy to transport, quick to make, and is even a great conversation starter!
 When sitting in a doctor’s waiting room, people are curious to know what I am making.
 Next thing you know, a stranger has turned into a friend.

-Pot scrubbers also make great gifts.
+A Pot scrubber also makes great gifts.
 Add some to a kitchen gift basket, or tuck some in a Christmas stocking.
 I have been using a set as a fun ‘business card’!

 beg – beginning

 hdc – half double crochet